-- Mr. Henry A. Alpert (58) has been a director since 1995.
+- Mr. Henry A. Alpert (60) has been a director since 1995.
 Mr. Alpert has been President of Spartan Petroleum Corp., a real estate investment firm and a distributor of petroleum products, for more than the past five years.
-Mr. Alpert is also a director of Boyar Value Fund, a mutual fund. - Dr. Bertrand M. Bell (76) has been a director since 1976.
-Dr. Bell has been Professor of Medicine at Albert Einstein College of Medicine for more than the past five years and was appointed Distinguished Professor in September 1992. - Mr. Blaine V. Fogg (65) has been a director since May 2005.
+Mr. Alpert is also a director of Boyar Value Fund, a mutual fund. - Mr. Harvey R. Blau (72) has been Chairman of the Board and Chief Executive Officer since 1983.
+Mr. Blau was Chairman of the Board and Chief Executive Officer of Aeroflex Incorporated, a diversified manufacturer of electronic components and test equipment, for more than five years through August 2007 when such company was sold. - Mr. Blaine V. Fogg (67) has been a director since May 2005.
 Mr. Fogg is a corporate and securities lawyer concentrating in mergers and acquisitions and other business transactions.
 From 1972 to 2004, Mr. Fogg was a partner at the law firm of Skadden, Arps, Slate, Meagher & Flom LLP.
-Since 2004, Mr. Fogg is Of Counsel to the law firm and serves as the firm's Senior Advisor for Continental Europe.
+Since 2004, Mr. Fogg is Of Counsel to the law firm.